 But that’s just the beginning:

-?
-There is also the unspoken fear, says Bonny Doon’s Randall Grahm, that wineries ?don ?t want people to know the various tricks and certain stylistic effects that they use on their wine. ?
-This includes the 60-some ingredients legally allowed in wine that aren ?t grapes, including Mega Purple (grape juice concentrate used to darken red wine), oak chips, and things like egg whites and isinglass, a fining agent made from fish bladders, and something called polyvinyl-polypyrrolidone.
+• There is also the unspoken fear, says Bonny Doon’s Randall Grahm, that wineries “don’t want people to know the various tricks and certain stylistic effects that they use on their wine.”
+This includes the 60-some ingredients legally allowed in wine that aren’t grapes, including Mega Purple (grape juice concentrate used to darken red wine), oak chips, and things like egg whites and isinglass, a fining agent made from fish bladders, and something called polyvinyl-polypyrrolidone, an industrial adhesive.